Tuesday, 10 January 2017

 Symptoms

-• Nausea or poor appetite.
+• Nausea or a suddenly poor appetite.

-• Muscle and joint pains.
+• Aching muscles and joint pains.

-• Jaundice: Yellowing of the skin and whites of the eyes.
+• Jaundice: A noticeable yellowing of the skin and the whites of the eyes.

 Causes & Transmission